senzing-garage/sz-sdk-python/README.md

 ## Synopsis

-The Senzing `sz-sdk-python` package contains the abstract base class from which implmentations of the Senzing Python SDK are derived.
+The Senzing `sz-sdk-python` package contains the abstract base class from which implementations of the Senzing Python SDK are derived.

 [![Python 3.11 Badge]][Python 3.11]
 [![PEP8 Badge]][PEP8]